 entering a relationship between two variables.

 For example, a series of samples of soil quality might have two indices, an x- and a y-coordinate.
-The data column would record the soil quality for each (x,y) pair.
+The data value would record the soil quality for each (x,y) pair.
 The table function would then be table(x,y) and would return the value representing soil quality at the given coordinates.
 In this case, x and y could be influences from other variables or could be derived from the index of a multiple-instance submodel.
 In other cases, the index might be derived from simulation time.

 The table function always takes at least one argument, and if there is more than one index, takes as many arguments as there are indices.
 It returns the item of data referred to by the arguments.
 Each application of the table function makes use of a different source of its arguments.
 We now examine these in turn.